A framework for the local information dynamics of distributed computation in complex systems: Information Storage

+this is a measure of the \textit{average} total memory stored in the collective (i.e. stored \textit{collectively} by a set of cells in a CA).
+Collective excess entropy could be used for example to quantify the ``undiscovered \textit{collective memory} that may present in certain fish schools" \cite{couz06}.

-with exponent $\alpha \leq 1$ ($C$ is a constant).
-This is significant because with $\alpha \leq 1$ the collective excess entropy (known as \textit{effective measure complexity} in \cite{grass86a}) is divergent, implying a highly complex process.
-This case has been described as ``a phenomenon which can occur in more complex environments", as with strong long-range correlations a semi-infinite sequence ``could store an infinite amount of information about its continuation" \cite{lind88} (as per the predictive information form of the excess entropy \eq{predictiveInfo}).
-Rule 22 was inferred to have $H_{\mu,N} = 0$ and infinite excess entropy, which can be interpreted as a process requiring an infinite amount of memory to maintain an aperiodicity \cite{crutch03}.
-Alternative methods for computing two-dimensional excess entropies, which would be applicable for computing the collective excess entropy in CAs, were presented by Feldman and Crutchfield in \cite{feld03}.
+\citet{grass86a,grass86b} studied temporal entropy rate estimates for several ECAs in order to gain insights into their excess entropies.
+He revealed divergent collective excess entropy for a number of rules, including rule 22, implying a highly complex process.
+This case has been described by \citet{lind88} as ``a phenomenon which can occur in more complex environments'', as with strong long-range correlations a semi-infinite sequence ``could store an infinite amount of information about its continuation'' (as per the predictive information form of the excess entropy \eq{predictiveInfo}).
+On the other hand, infinite collective excess entropy can also be achieved for systems that only trivially utilise all of their available memory (e.g. simply copying cell values to the right when started from random initial states).
+Rule 22 was inferred to have $H_{\mu,N} = 0$ and infinite collective excess entropy, which was interpreted as a process requiring an infinite amount of memory to maintain an aperiodicity \cite{crutch03}.

-In attempting to quantify \textit{local} information dynamics of distributed computation here, our focus is on information storage for \textit{single agents or cells} rather than the joint information storage across the collective.
-Were such power-law trends to exist for the single-agent case, they may be more significant than for the collective case: divergent collective excess entropy implies that the collective is at least trivially utilizing all of its available memory (and even the chaotic rule 30 exhibits this), whereas divergent single-agent excess entropy implies that all agents are individually highly utilizing the resources of the collective in a highly complex process.
-One could go on to study the entropy rate convergence for single agents ($N=1$)\footnote{In doing so, one should use proper quantitative techniques for establishing the presence or otherwise of power-laws, similar to \cite{clau07} but tailored to study measurements of general functions rather than distributions only.}, however any findings would be subject to the problems with overall or averaged measures described earlier.
-Again, we emphasize that our focus is on local measures in \textit{time} as well as space, which we present in the next section.
+In attempting to quantify \textit{local} information dynamics of distributed computation here, our focus is on information storage for \textit{single variables or cells} rather than the joint information storage across the collective.
+Were the univariate excess entropy found to be divergent (this has not been demonstrated), this may be more significant than for the collective case: divergent collective excess entropy implies that the collective is at least trivially utilizing all of its available memory (and even the chaotic rule 30 exhibits this), whereas divergent univariate excess entropy implies that all cells are individually highly utilizing the resources of the collective in a highly complex process.
+Again though, we emphasize that our focus is on local measures in \textit{time} as well as space, which we present in the next section.